Home | About Us | Employment | Search | Site Map|

 Language, Currency & Time Zone

-English is the main language spoken in the USVI and British Virgin Islands.
-Atlantic Standard time (one hour ahead of Eastern) is used, Daylight Savings is not.
+English is the main language spoken in the USVI and BVIs.
+Atlantic Standard Time (one hour ahead of Eastern) is used, Daylight Savings is not.

-The U.S. dollar is the local currency throughout the Virgin Islands.
+The U.S. dollar is the local currency throughout BOTH THE US AND BRITISH VIRGIN ISLANDS.
 Major credit cards are widely accepted but do not expect to use them at the smaller establishments.
-As you will be visiting several small islands, it is a good idea to carry traveler's checks in smaller denominations.
+As you will be visiting several small islands, it is a good idea to carry traveler's checks or cash in smaller denominations.
 Personal checks are not accepted anywhere.

 Customs & Immigration

 For visitors entering the U.S. Virgin Islands from the United States, there are no customs or immigration requirements, since you are still in U.S. territory.
-However, when you leave the St. Thomas free port area by air for the U.S. mainland on your return home give yourself 2 hours to go through customs and immigration checkpoints.
-U.S. citizens are allowed to return to the US with $1200/person (including children) of duty-free merchandise every thirty days.
+However, when you leave the St. Thomas free port area by air for the U.S. mainland on your return home, give yourself at least 2 hours to go through customs and immigration checkpoints.
+U.S. citizens are allowed to return to the US with $1,200/person (including children) of duty-free merchandise every thirty days.
 US residents over the age of 21 may also return with 5 liters of liquor duty free.

 We will brief you on the morning of your arrival at the base, on the procedures for clearing in and out of Customs when cruising between the U.S. and British territories.
-Basically, when you travel to the BVI you must clear customs and immigration - Passports are preferred, but you may use a drivers license and an original birth certificate (copies are not accepted and will result in the denial of entry).
-In June 2008, a passport will be required for reentry to the USVI from the BVI.
+Since 2008, a passport is now required for reentry to the USVI from the BVI.

 Getting Around on Land

-Your transportation between the airport and the base can be pre-arranged by your Charter Coordinator (the charge is $11/person, or a minimum of $35, which you pay directly to the driver).
+Your transportation between the airport and the base can be pre-arranged by your Charter Coordinator (the charge is $18/person, or a minimum of $80, which you pay directly to the driver).
 Taxi service is available on the main populated islands.
 Although taxi fares are not metered, there are official taxi rates.
 The prudent traveler should inquire of the rate beforehand to avoid misunderstandings.

 Both the U.S. and British Virgin Islands offer a variety of car rental agencies, should you decide to spend some time touring on land.
 Advance reservations are advisable during peak travel seasons.
 But remember to drive on the left-hand side throughout the Virgin Islands!